KarolinaJankiewicz/dareit-tasks/TASK 8/readme.md

 Readme about 8 excercise.

+link to my website http://34.69.126.112/, and second one where I had issue http://35.202.234.173/ (apache is working but wordpress not so I propose work aroung which is first link)

 I didn't clear the repository because I didn't want to lose the previous knowledge. it was a mistake that cost me a lot of work and mistakes and it could be a reason why I didn't have apropriate amount of time in this task in quality what I expected.

 How to instal wordpress ater built the infrastructure using terraform.